Classic Car Insurance: Agreed Value Coverage & Requirements Explained

 • The vehicle is too new or too common to qualify as a collector car

-For vehicles that sit in a grey area — like a well-preserved but newer specialty car — it's worth comparing classic car insurance quotes from specialty insurers to see what you'd qualify for before defaulting to a standard policy.
+For vehicles that sit in a grey area — like a well-preserved but newer specialty car — it's worth comparing quotes from classic car insurance specialists before defaulting to a standard policy.
+The savings and protection advantages are often significant.
+Not sure what coverage is right for your situation?
+Check our guide on what to look for in car insurance to help evaluate your options.

 Frequently Asked Questions